yingweiwo

 Absorption, Distribution and Excretion

-Levodopa is either converted to dopamine by aromatic-L-amino-acid decarboxylase or O-methylated to 3-O-methyldopa by catechol-O-methyltransferase.
+L-dopa can be converted to dopamine by aromatic L-amino acid decarboxylases, or to 3-O-methyldopa by catechol-O-methyltransferase O-methylation.
 3-O-methyldopa cannot be metabolized to dopamine.
-Once levodopa is converted to dopamine, it is converted to sulfated or glucuronidated metabolites, epinephrine E, or homovanillic acid through various metabolic processes.
-The primary metabolites are 3,4-dihydroxyphenylacetic acid (13-47%) and homovanillic acid (23-39%).
+After conversion to dopamine, levodopa is converted to sulfated or glucuronidated metabolites, adrenaline E, or homovanillic acid through various metabolic processes.
+The major metabolites are 3,4-dihydroxyphenylacetic acid (13-47%) and homovanillic acid (23-39%).

-95% of an administered oral dose of levodopa is pre-systemically decarboxylated to dopamine by the L-aromatic amino acid decarboxylase (AAAD) enzyme in the stomach, lumen of the intestine, kidney, and liver.
-Levodopa also may be methoxylated by the hepatic catechol-O-methyltransferase (COMT) enzyme system to 3-O-methyldopa (3-OMD), which cannot be converted to central dopamine.
+After oral administration of levodopa, 95% of the drug is decarboxylated to dopamine by L-aromatic amino acid decarboxylases (AAAD) before reaching the systemic nervous system.
+Levodopa is mainly distributed in the stomach, intestinal lumen, kidneys, and liver.
+In addition, levodopa may also be methoxylated by the hepatic catechol-O-methyltransferase (COMT) system to 3-O-methyldopa (3-OMD), which cannot be converted to central dopamine.

 Toxicity/Toxicokinetics